 If you are ready to tackle a larger home design project, like remodeling a room or your whole backyard, it’s best to start by thinking about how you want to use the space.
 A project that is both functional and beautiful will be enjoyed long after any specific styles have passed.

 Tim Bakke has over 40 years of experience in construction and home-improvement writing, editorial direction, and publishing management.
 He has worked in magazine and book publishing, and for the past 10 years in online house plan publishing.
 With his many years of experience, Bakke has seen many home remodeling trends come and go.
-Here are his top picks for useful, functional home trends in 2019 (and one trend that is on the way out).
+Here are his top picks for useful, functional home trends for the year (and one trend that is on the way out).

 Move over man caves, here come she-sheds!
 She-sheds, [along with other spaces located outside] the conventional living areas of the home, are becoming very popular to women from all backgrounds, from executives needing a place to decompress after a long day at the office, to crafty stay-at-home moms looking for a little extra room to be creative after the kids are off to bed.